apache/shenyu-website/content/en/projects/soul/register-center-design/index.md

    ├    ├     ├               ├──${ip:prot}
 ```

-Zookeeper register client will save data to zookeeper when soul client start.
+Zookeeper register client will save data to zookeeper when soul client is started.

-Zookeeper register server will watch data node.
+Zookeeper register server will keep watching the change of data node.

-Trigger selector and rule data update and event publish, when metadata data node update.
+Trigger selector and rule data update and event will be published, when metadata data node update.

-Trigger selector and upstream update and event publish, when uri data node update.
+Trigger selector and upstream update and event will be published, when uri data node update.

 ## Etcd Registry